 Betty has over 30 years of experience in public service, specializing in state and local finance and tax policy.

-Currently serving as California’s 32nd State Controller, the State’s chief financial officer, she:
+As California’s 32nd State Controller, the State’s chief financial officer, she:

 - Provides sound fiscal control over the receipt and disbursement of public funds.

 - Monitors the financial operations and condition of both the state and local governments, providing fiscal guidance accordingly.

 - Ensures fair, equitable, and effective tax administration for the collection of monies due to the State.

 - Establishes policies for over 80 boards, commissions, and committees, including, but not limited to, those relating to tax administration, public pensions, facilities financing, low-income housing, management of state-owned lands, and bond financing.

 - Administering the Unclaimed Property Program, returning unclaimed property received from banks, insurance companies, and other business firms to the property owners.

 Previously, Betty served as one of five members on the California State Board of Equalization, the nation’s only elected tax commission.
 She represented close to 9 million Californians in the First Equalization District, comprised of 21 counties primarily along the northern and central California coast and including the entire San Francisco Bay Area — the home to many of the state’s most prominent industries, such as biotechnology, health care, high tech, financial services, wine, and tourism.